-President/Executive Director - Jimmy Gray
+President/Executive Director - Jimmy Gray, SC

-Vice Chair - George Lester
+Vice Chairman - George Lester, VA

 The Greater Bluefield Chamber of Commerce sponsored a survey to determine the projects most needed to bring economic growth to Southern West Virginia.
 The survey showed that the replacement of U.S. 52, from Bluefield to Huntington was the most important.

 A committee called “The Bluefield to Huntington Association” was formed with the support of The Greater Bluefield Chamber of Commerce.
 The goal of the committee was to inform the public of the needed replacement of U.S. 52, and gather support for the project.